MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-I-Comptroller-Currency-Department-Treasury/part-3-Capital-Adequacy-Standards/subpart-D-RiskWeighted-Assets-Standardized-Approach/subjectgroup-ECFR0421364ba0fd924-RiskWeighted-Assets-For-General-Credit-Risk/section-3.37.md

 (A) A national bank or Federal savings association must use a 99th percentile one-tailed confidence interval.

-(B) The minimum holding period for a repo-style transaction is five business days and for an eligible margin loan is ten business days except for transactions or netting sets for which paragraph (c)(4)(i)(C) of this section applies.
+(B) The minimum holding period for a repo-style transaction and client-facing derivative transaction is five business days and for an eligible margin loan and a derivative contract other than a client-facing derivative transaction is ten business days except for transactions or netting sets for which paragraph (c)(4)(i)(C) of this section applies.
 When a national bank or Federal savings association calculates an own-estimates haircut on a TN-day holding period, which is different from the minimum holding period for the transaction type, the applicable haircut (HM) is calculated using the following square root of time formula:

 ![](/graphics/er11oc13.023.gif)

-(*1*) TM equals 5 for repo-style transactions and 10 for eligible margin loans;
+(*1*) TM equals 5 for repo-style transactions and client-facing derivative transactions and 10 for eligible margin loans and derivative contracts other than client-facing derivative transactions;

 (*2*) TN equals the holding period used by the national bank or Federal savings association to derive HN; and